Stock-Flow/stockflow/README.md

 ## `How to run this app`

-`npm ci` to download package. you need key.js file on src folder.
+`npm i` to download package. you need key.js file on src folder.
 If you want to test this app, please send a mail to dksro324@gmail.com.
 Then I'll give you a key.js file